MohammedAhmed2122/project1/READ.md

 3. You will get a “correct”, if you or correct.
 4. You will get a “wrong”, if you are wrong.

+## Discription
+Guess who you think has a more net worth!

 ## Struggles

 I struggled with getting the images to generate randomly.
 When I first started I was generating the same pictures back to back.